matxakav/OT-NWbasedOnGNS3/network/gns3/README.md

 # you can safely press "Return" for all prompts
 ssh-keygen

-# the private key can only be read by youself
+# the private key can only be read by yourself
 chmod 400 ~/.ssh/id_rsa
 ```